ZimNovich/mxn-jsx-ast-transformer/README.md

 ## License

-This plugin is issued under the MIT license.
+This module is released under the MIT license.